Chromatographic response function: Examples in thin layer chromatography

 The CRFs in thin layer chromatography characterize the equal-spreading of the spots.
 The ideal case, when the RF of the spots are uniformly distributed in <0,1> range (for example 0.25,0.5 and 0.75 for three solutes) should be characterized as the best situation possible.

 The simplest criteria are $\Delta R_F$ and $\Delta R_F$ product (Wang et al., 1996).
 They are the smallest difference between sorted RF values, or product of such differences.

-Another function is the multispot response function (MRF) as developed by De Spiegeleer et al. It is based also of differences product.
+Another function is the multispot response function (MRF) as developed by De Spiegeleer et al.{Analytical Chemistry (1987):59(1),62-64} It is based also of differences product.
 This function always lies between 0 and 1.
 When two RF values are equal, it is equal to 0, when all RF values are equal-spread, it is equal to 1.
 The L and U values – upper and lower limit of RF – give possibility to avoid the band region.